galaxyproject/training-material/topics/genome-editing/tutorials/crispr-screen/tutorial.md

 * The design matrix file must include a header line of condition labels
 * The first column is the sample labels that must match labels in read count file
 * The second column must be a "baseline" column that sets all values to "1"
-* The element in the design matrix is either "0" or "1"
+* The value in the design matrix is either "0" or "1"
 * You must have at least one sample of "initial state" (e.g., day 0 or plasmid) that has only one "1" in the corresponding row.
 That only "1" must be in the baseline column
 * The initial state (baseline) sample must be the 1st sample listed, under the header row, for mageck mle